Li-Tong-621/ZS-N2N/README.md

 # ZS-N2N

+## ☔ Information
-The reproduced code for ZS-N2N
+- This is the reproduced code for ZS-N2N.
+- Welcome to visit [https://github.com/Li-Tong-621/Tool-for-SSSID](https://github.com/Li-Tong-621/Tool-for-SSSID) for more codes.
+- If you find this repo useful, please give it a star ⭐ and consider citing our paper in your research.
+Thank you.

 ## 🚀 Results
-- You can directly download the results on CC, PolyU, FMDD or SIDD datasets here.
+- You can directly download the results of ZS-N2N on CC, PolyU, FMDD or SIDD datasets here.

 ## 🔥 Quick Start